One Answer to CancerSeptember 9, 2021 2021-10-16 15:11

 (It is interesting to note that the pancreas of the embryo releases digestive enzymes two months into its nine month development, when it is already receiving, and will continue to receive for the next seven months, all of the nutrients it needs from the mother’s blood supply.)

 Going against the commonly held belief that cancer cells are differentiated cells which go awry, Beard discovered that they were, in fact, trophoblastic in origin, which later stray and travel around the embryo in nests.
 These wayward trophoblast cells are what we know today as stem cells.
 He was 100 years ahead of his time.

 In summary, Beard discovered that cancer cells are vagrant stem cells, growing in the wrong place at the wrong time, and go on to form a trophoblast, which is identical in its appearance and behaviour to cancer.
 Today, 120 years later, he’s been proved correct.
 Trophoblast is cancer, yet the medical literature still hasn’t caught up, nor has the treatment of cancer.

-He first proved his hypothesis in mice, completely eliminating their tumours using injectable enzymes.
-He subsequently repeated this feat in humans, achieving total regression in multiple cancer patients.
-His accomplishments were first documented in the Dec 8th, 1906 issue of Medical Record and in the March 23rd, 1907 issue of the Journal of the American Medical Association.
+Dr. Beard first proved his hypothesis in mice, completely eliminating their tumours using injectable enzymes.
+His success was first documented in the Dec 8th, 1906 issue of Medical Record, then in the March 23rd, 1907 issue of the Journal of the American Medical Association.

-Dr. Beard documented his achievements in his 1911 book, The Enzyme Treatment of Cancer, but by the time he died in 1924, his findings had been largely overlooked in favour of Marie Curie’s work in the radiation treatment of cancer.
+Dr. Beard documented his achievements in his 1911 book, The Enzyme Treatment of Cancer, where these photographs are published, but by the time he died in 1924, his findings had been largely overlooked in favour of Marie Curie’s work in the radiation treatment of cancer.